-The Southern Minnesota Center of Agriculture will align students with the resources of academic institutions and industry to develop and sustain the workforce needs of agriculture in Southern Minnesota.
+The Southern Agricultural Center of Excellence will align students with the resources of academic institutions and industry to develop and sustain the workforce needs of agriculture in Southern Minnesota.

-The Southern Minnesota Center of Agriculture will serve as a dominate force in the promotion of education in agriculture and agricultural careers, aligning colleges and curriculums across the region.
+The Southern Agricultural Center of Excellence will serve as a dominate force in the promotion of education in agriculture and agricultural careers, aligning colleges and curriculums across the region.

 Megan Roberts is the Executive Director of the Minnesota State Southern Agricultural Center of Excellence.
 The Center is a collaborative effort across southern Minnesota to engage industry, inspire students, and enhance education in agriculture.
 In her role, Megan is committed to supporting ag educators and providing high school, post-secondary, and farm business management students with high-quality learning experiences that prepare them for the diverse agriculture, food, and natural resource careers of today and tomorrow.

 Previously, Megan served as an Extension educator in Agricultural Business Management at University of Minnesota Extension in the Mankato Regional Office.
 She focused on farm transition and estate planning, farmer resiliency, and ag policy.
 Prior to that, she served as Agribusiness faculty at South Central College, teaching post-secondary agribusiness courses and advising students in the Post Secondary Agriculture Student (PAS) Organization.